AdamRJensen/adamrjensen.github.io/posts/gsoc_project_intro.md

 If you think that I’ve missed any important open-source datasets, please let me know!

 ## Google Summer of Code
 You might be wondering at this point what Google has to do with all this and you’d be right to do so.
-Google is not directly involved with each project, but rather is the facilitator and sponsor of Google Summer of Code (GSoC) - a global program that aims at getting students writing code and taking active part in one of the many open-source communities.
+Google is not directly involved with the project, but rather is the facilitator and sponsor of Google Summer of Code (GSoC) - a global program that aims at getting students writing code and taking active part in the open-source community.

-During the 10 week program, the student is paired with a mentor from one of the pre-qualified organizations, who guides the student through the process.
-And this is where [Kevin](https://github.com/kanderso-nrel) comes into the picture.
+During the 10 week program, students are paired with a mentor from a pre-qualified open-source organization, who guides the student through a specific project.
+This is where [Kevin Anderson](https://github.com/kanderso-nrel) comes into the picture.
 Kevin is one of the core pvlib developers, and each week volunteers a few hours of his time where I get to pick his brain.
-He is truly a phenomenal guy, and he’s the reason why this project exists.
+He is truly a phenomenal guy, and he’s really the reason why this project exists.

-If you're interested, you can read my official GSoC project abstract [here](https://summerofcode.withgoogle.com/projects/#6071460558274560).
+If you're interested, you can find my official GSoC project abstract [here](https://summerofcode.withgoogle.com/projects/#6071460558274560).

 ## What’s next?
 I just completed adding [CAMS support to pvlib python](https://github.com/pvlib/pvlib-python/pull/1175).
 CAMS provides satellite-derived solar radiation for Europe and Africa.
 But not only that, CAMS also lets you retrieve McClear clear-sky data for anywhere in the world.
 Hint: McClear is based on actual aerosol data and probably provides the best clear-sky data you will ever use.

 Now that this has been completed, I have moved on to writing tests for the functions I’ve written for retrieving and reading hourly data from PVGIS.

-So stay tuned for more news on how you can easily get your hands on solar radiation data, and leave a comment below if you have any questions in getting started with retrieving CAMS data!
+So stay tuned for more news on how you can easily get your hands on solar radiation data, and leave a comment below if you have any questions in getting started with retrieving CAMS data.